Conservative State Value Estimation for Offline Reinforcement Learning: Methodology

 \subsection{Conservative Value Estimation}

-Given a dataset $D$ collected by behaviour policy $\pi_{\beta}$, our aim is to estimate the value function $V^{\pi}$ for a target policy $\pi$.
-As stated in section~\ref{sec:cve}, to prevent the value overestimation, we learn a conservative value function $\hat{V}^{\pi}$ that lower bounds the real values of $\pi$ by adding a penalty on out-of-distribution states into the flow of Bellman projections.
-Our method consists of the following iterative updates of Equations~\ref{eq:cv} - \ref{eq:qtgt}, where $\overline{\hat{Q}^k}$ is the target network of $\hat{Q}^k$.
+Given a dataset $D$ acquired by the behavior policy $\pi_{\beta}$, our objective is to estimate the value function $V^{\pi}$ for a target policy $\pi$.
+As stated in section~\ref{sec:cve}, to prevent the value overestimation, we learn a conservative value function $\hat{V}^{\pi}$ that lower bounds the real values of $\pi$ by adding a penalty for OOD states within the Bellman projection sequence.
+Our method involves iterative updates of Equations~\ref{eq:cv} - \ref{eq:qtgt}, where $\overline{\hat{Q}^k}$ is the target network of $\hat{Q}^k$.

-The RHS of Eq.~\ref{eq:cv} is an approximation of Eq.~\ref{cve}, where the first term is standard TD error in which the target state value is estimated by taking expectation of $\overline{\hat{Q}^k}$ over $a \sim \pi$, and the second term penalizes the value of out-of-distribution states.
+The RHS of Eq.~\ref{eq:cv} is an approximation of Eq.~\ref{cve}, with the first term representing the standard TD error.
+In this term, the target state value is estimated by taking the expectation of $\overline{\hat{Q}^k}$ over $a \sim \pi$, and the second term penalizes the value of OOD states.
 In Eq.~\ref{eq:td}, the RHS is TD errors estimated on transitions in the dataset $D$.
 Note that the target term is the sum of the reward $r(s,a)$ and the next step state's value $\hat{V}^{k+1}(s')$.
 In Eq.~\ref{eq:qtgt}, the target Q values are updated with a soft interpolation factor $\omega \in (0, 1)$. $\overline{\hat{Q}^k}$ changes slower than $\hat{Q}^k$, which makes the TD error estimation in Eq.~\ref{eq:cv} more stable.